ToMCCA-3: A realistic 3-body coalescence model: Introduction

 One of the fundamental open questions in nuclear and particle physics, as well as astroparticle physics, is understanding the formation mechanisms of light nuclei and antinuclei—such as deuterons and helium—in high-energy interactions.
 In recent years, research on antimatter nuclei heavier than antiprotons has seen significant advancements on both experimental and theoretical fronts.

 This question has received particular attention at high energy hadron colliders such as the Large Hadron Collider (LHC) and the Relativistic Heavy Ion Collider (RHIC).
 Due to the large integrated luminosities delivered over the past decade, multi-differential measurements of light nuclei and antinuclei production could be performed with unprecedented precision.
-New techniques, such as femtoscopy~\cite{Lisa:2005dd,Fabbietti:2020bfg} and correlation studies, have provided deeper insights into the production mechanisms of these bound states.
+New techniques, such as femtoscopy~\cite{Lisa:2005dd,Fabbietti:2020bfg} and correlation studies~\cite{ALICECollaboration2024Sep,ALICECollaboration2025Apr}, have provided deeper insights into the production mechanisms of these bound states.

-Light (anti-)nuclei yields and particle ratios measured as functions of the final-state charged-particle multiplicity pseudorapidity density (or \textit{multiplicity}) have evidenced the dependence of nucleus production on the size of the particle emitting source \cite{ALICE:2019dgz, ALICE:2019bnp, ALICE:2021ovi, ALICE:2021mfm, ALICE:2022veq}.
-Different particle species, among which nucleons and strange baryons, are observed to be emitted from a common particle source in proton-proton collisions at center of mass energies of $\sqrt{s} = 13$ TeV~\cite{ALICE:2020ibs, ALICE:2023sjd}, whose radius decreases with transverse momentum\footnote{More precisely, the one dimensional radius assuming a gaussian source profile decreases with the average particle pair transverse momentum, $k_T$.}.
+Light (anti-)nuclei yields and particle ratios measured as functions of the final-state charged-particle multiplicity pseudorapidity density (or \textit{multiplicity}) have shown the dependence of nucleus production on the size of the particle emitting source \cite{ALICE:2019dgz, ALICE:2019bnp, ALICE:2021ovi, ALICE:2021mfm, ALICE:2022veq}.
+Different particle species, among which nucleons and strange baryons, are observed to be emitted from a common particle source in proton-proton collisions at center of mass energies of $\sqrt{s} = 13$ TeV~\cite{ALICE:2020ibs, ALICE:2023sjd}, whose radius decreases with transverse momentum\footnote{More precisely, the one dimensional radius assuming a Gaussian source profile decreases with the average particle pair transverse momentum, $k_T$.}.
 In addition, pion kaon and proton radii are observed to increase with multiplicity from pp to p--Pb (\textit{small systems}) to heavy-ion collisions (\textit{large systems})~\cite{ALICE:2012aai, ALICE:2015hvw}.
-Moreover, proton-proton (p--p), proton-deuteron (p--d), Lambda-deuteron ($\Lambda$--d) and three particle correlations (p--p--p and p--p--$\Lambda$) studied with femtoscopy have allowed access to the strong interaction between baryons, shedding light on the three-body forces acting in the system of two-and three-nucleons \cite{ALICE:2023bny}.
+Moreover, proton-proton (p--p), proton-deuteron (p--d), Lambda-deuteron ($\Lambda$--d) and three particle correlations (p--p--p and p--p--$\Lambda$) studied with femtoscopy have allowed access to the strong interaction between baryons, shedding light on the three-body forces acting in systems of two and three nucleons \cite{ThreeBodyPPP}.